KremzeeqOrg/fruit-project-api-scraper/README.md

 <summary>Overview on Configuation</summary>

 - When you setup your SSM parameter, the parameter name should have the format: `${app}--{sourceApiScraper}-config`.
 - The parameter provides environment variables in a json to be fetched during runtime.
-See [here](#setting-up-aws-ssm-parameter-for-target-api)
+See [Setting up AWS SSM Parameters for target APIs](#setting-up-aws-ssm-parameters-for-target-apis) for examples of SSM parameters that can be used for this project.
 - There is also [additional API mapping configuration](#updating-api-mapping-config) in app code which can be updated to define scraping rules for target APIs.

 </details>